Morfo-si/go-microservices/README.md

 # Go Microservices

 A sample [Golang](https://go.dev) application to illustrate how a fully functional `microservice` can be written.
-The source code is provided as the final solution to the online course ["Build a Microservice with Go" by Frank P Moley III](https://www.linkedin.com/learning/build-a-microservice-with-go).
+The source code is a modificated version for the example provided in the online course ["Build a Microservice with Go" by Frank P Moley III](https://www.linkedin.com/learning/build-a-microservice-with-go).

 ## Pre-requisites